ndphillips/FFTrees/README.md

 -   Phillips, N. D., Neth, H., Woike, J. K. & Gaissmaier, W. (2017).
     FFTrees: A toolbox to create, visualize, and evaluate fast-and-frugal decision trees. *Judgment and Decision Making*, *12* (4), 344–368.
+Retrieved from

-We encourage you to read [the
+    <a href="https://journal.sjdm.org/17/17217/jdm17217.pdf" class="uri">https://journal.sjdm.org/17/17217/jdm17217.pdf</a>

-article](https://journal.sjdm.org/vol12.4.html) to learn more about the history of FFTs and how the **FFTrees** package creates, visualizes, and evaluates them.
+We encourage you to read the article to learn more about the history of FFTs and how the **FFTrees** package creates, visualizes, and evaluates them.
 If you use **FFTrees** in your own work, please cite us and share your experiences (e.g., [on Github](https://github.com/ndphillips/FFTrees/issues)) so we can continue developing the package.